iluvjava/Python-JS-Csharp-ClusterFuck/My SeeSharp Library Attempt/LibraryDetails.md

         - Build the heap array, register all the elements in the indices and the frequencies map.
 - Testing Details:
     - Core functionalities of Equeuing elements with repetitions, removing min repeatedly on the queue is working properly.
     - Floyd buildheap seems to work on non repeating elements.
+    - TestArrayHeapPriorityQExceptionHandling
+        - Expected Behaviours:
+            - Enqueuing null element will throw Invalidargument Exception.
+            - Removing elements that are not presented in the queue will throw Invalid argument exception.
+    - Testing Duplicated elements involving frequent removal of elements:

 - Things that Changed:
     - We will need 2 size parameters to take care of the size, of counts the number of unique element, used as a constraint for the heap array.
 The other one counts the number of total elements in the queue.